 These ones in particular are not romantic in nature at all, and instead focus on giving thanks 🙂

 Sometimes a cute valentine is the best way to make someone’s day!
 Honestly, I still have cards hanging on my board from *last* Valentine’s Day.

-Our sophomores sometimes have state testing right around this time of year.
+Our sophomores often have state testing right around this time of year.
 I like to keep extra coloring pages in my room on those days, for students that finish early and would like a way to unwind.

 Thank you for reading!